island-is/island.is/libs/clients/middlewares/README.md

 })
 ```

-The above example uses an in-memory cache, but you should generally use [Nest's CacheModule](https://docs.nestjs.com/techniques/caching) to initialize cache-manager with a shared redis backend.
-The default cache-manager `ttl` does not matter since it is always overridden.
+The above example uses an in-memory cache, but you should generally configure a redis backend.

 {% hint style="info" %}
-You should discuss with Digital Iceland, the DevOps team and the API owner on what cache configuration is appropriate for each API.
+You should discuss with Digital Iceland and the API owner on which cache configuration is appropriate for the API you're integrating.
 {% endhint %}

 #### Overriding cache-control

-With the above configuration, Enhanced Fetch will only cache server responses if they have a cache-control header supporting a shared cache.
+With the above configuration, Enhanced Fetch will only cache server responses if they have a cache-control header configured to allow storage in shared caches.

-Since many APIs don't configure caching headers properly, you can override the cache-control value either with a static or a dynamic value.
+Since many APIs don't configure caching headers properly, you can override the cache-control value, either with a static or a dynamic value.

 ```ts
 const enhancedFetch = createEnhancedFetch({